 Area Separation Walls are non-load bearing, 2-hour and 3-hour rated vertical wall assemblies that provide fire-resistant protection between adjacent living units in apartment buildings, condominiums and townhouses.
 Area Separation Walls are also referred to as party walls, firewalls, multi-family walls and H-Stud assemblies.

 Area Separation Walls are assembled between two independent walls to form a commonly shared party wall that extends from the foundation through the roofline.
 The walls are assembled with two-1" thick gypsum panel liners vertically installed between 2" H-Studs spaced 24" o.c.
-C-Runners or H-Tracks are installed at the top and bottom of the walls and back-to-back between vertically stacked panels.
+C-Runners are installed at the top and bottom of the walls and back-to-back between vertically stacked panels.
 Overall stacked area separation wall assembly cannot exceed 50 feet.

 A photo of an Area Separation Wall system after a fire is shown above.
 Although this was a tragic event, it clearly proves the effectiveness of the Area Separation Wall system.
 The system performed as designed by maintaining the integrity of the fire wall protecting the lives and property of the adjacent units.